-Acronyms i
+Acronyms iv

-Executive Summary
+Executive Summary ٧

-1. Introduction 1
+1.Introduction 1

-2. TAAT Maize Compact 1
+2. TAAT maize Compact 1

 3. Field Findings 2

-3.1 Maize Compact Technologies 2
+3.1.
+Maize Compact Technologies 2

-3.2 Partnership Strategy - Organization of Value Chain Actors and their Roles 3
+3.2.
+Partnership Strategy - organization of value chain actors and their roles 2

-3.3 Outstanding partnership arrangements to scale out maize value chain technologies 2
+3.3.
+Outstanding partnership arrangements to scale out maize technologies 2

-3.3.1 The role of Seed Companies in scaling up maize technologies 2
+3.3.1.
+The role of seed companies in scaling up maize technologies 2

-3.3.2 A Food Chain Miller linked to farmer groups in Nakuru County ε
+3.3.2.
+A food chain miller approach linked to farmer groups in Nakuru County

-3.3.3 The role of women and youth within the maize value chain as g
+3.3.3.
+The role of women and youth within the maize value chain

+3.3.4 The role of outreach actors: Case of the Rural Outreach Program

-4. Key observations and lessons learned 10
+4. Key observations and lessons learned 9

-5. Conclusion 11
+5. Conclusion 10

-6. Recommendations 12
+6. Recommendations 11

-References 12
+References